 Five Tax Secrets to Avoid IRS Difficulties

-I am experienced with many types of businesses and industries.
+We are experienced with many types of businesses and industries.
 There are a lot of highly successful business people making a lot of money, but there are also businesses that are making no money at all.
 One big problem unsuccessful businesses have in common is IRS difficulties.
-I am very effective in helping businesses end their IRS problems and avoid them in the future.
-Read the following FIVE TAX SECRETS and contact me now.
+We are very effective in helping businesses end their IRS problems and avoid them in the future.
+Read the following FIVE TAX SECRETS and contact us now.
 You owe it to yourself to take action and rid yourself of all IRS problems.

 1. File All IRS Required Tax Returns On Time

 Most people don’t realize that the IRS charges a penalty of up to 25% just for filing your tax return late.
 That’s right, 25% of what you owe.
 This includes Individual Tax Returns, payroll tax returns and corporate tax returns.

 The fact is you can file ANY tax return on time and avoid the 25% penalty, even if you don’t send in the money that is owed on the tax return.
 You’ll still hear from the IRS for not sending the money owed, but you will avoid a 25% penalty.